rohan-deshpande/trux/docs/stores/collection.md

 render(<PostsList posts={Posts}, document.getElementById('blog'));
 ```

 Now, some words about what's happening here.
-Basically we are creating a custom model through extending, setting this as the model that our collection, `Posts`, will contain and then filling that collection with some data before passing it to a React component which will be rendered it into the DOM.
+Basically we are creating a custom model through [extending](/usage/extending.md), setting this as the model that our `Posts` collection, will contain and then filling that collection with some data before passing it to a React component which will be rendered it into the DOM.
 The `Posts` collection's `fill` method will take care of instantiating `Post` models for us and pushing them into the `Posts.models` array.

 One thing to be aware of - when a model is instantiated as part of a collection, it has a reference to that collection set as a property; `.collection`.
 When the model's data is mutated and its `persist` method is called, Trux performs a check first to see if that model is part of a collection.
 If it is, then the collection's `persist` method is called instead, effectively re-rendering the components connected to _it_ rather than any connected to the model.